 Toronto > Paris > London > Toronto

 The above itinerary with Air France is a round-trip ticket from Toronto to London, with a free stopover in Paris, either coming or going.
 Most major carriers will offer a free stopover in their hub city, on route to someplace else.
-In the above case, Paris is an Air France hub, as London is for British Airways, as Vancouver, Montreal and Toronto are for Air Canada (big country!).
+In the above case, Paris is an Air France hub as London is for British Airways as Vancouver, Montreal and Toronto are for Air Canada (big country!).

-Why would I want a Stop-Over ticket?
+Why would I want a stopover ticket?

-I checked an airfare with KLM, Royal Dutch Airlines.
+"I checked an airfare with KLM, Royal Dutch Airlines.
 Naturally flying through Amsterdam on their way to Prague, they offered a free stopover in Holland, making the trip to both Prague and Amsterdam on a single ticket cheaper than buying two separate tickets.

 And, as a SkyTeam Alliance member, the extra frequent flyer points weren't too bad either!"

-Rarely advertised, an Open-Jaw ticket is a return ticket that drops you off in one city, but brings you home from another, leaving the distance between the two cities up to you.
+Rarely advertised, an open-jaw ticket is a return ticket that drops you off in one city, but brings you home from another — leaving the distance between the two cities up to you.

 This ticket is for those that prefer to explore a country or region overland, by car, train, cruise or tour, and don't want to backtrack.
 You can't just combine any two cities though, as the distance between your two destinations must be less than any other flown leg.

-Why would I want an Open-Jaw ticket?
+Why would I want an open-jaw ticket?

-"The thought of departing Bangkok's crazy-busy central train station for the tranquillity of Thailand's southern beaches always intrigued me.
+"The thought of departing Bangkok's crazy-busy central train station for the tranquility of Thailand's southern beaches always intrigued me.
 Not that I couldn't afford to fly, but I heard and read about the experience of an overnight Thai train and vowed to make it my chosen mode of local transportation if I ever booked my trip.
 What I didn't need to do though, is to take the train back to Bangkok at the end of it all.
 I'd rather keep the return portion of my trip as quick as possible.

-I imagined I'd be booking a return ticket from Vancouver to Bangkok, a one-way train ticket from Bangkok to Phuket, and a one-way flight from Phuket to Bangkok to connect to my return flight back to Vancouver.
+"I imagined I'd be booking a return ticket from Vancouver to Bangkok, a one-way train ticket from Bangkok to Phuket, and a one-way flight from Phuket to Bangkok to connect to my return flight back to Vancouver.

-What I didn't realize, is that I actually wanted an Open-Jaw ticket.
+"What I didn't realize, is that I actually wanted an open-jaw ticket.
 And how much I'd be saving on my trip if I visited my travel agent.
 Booking the deal above, and adding a one-way train ticket, trimmed my budget by $300, with all of my travelling now costing just under $700.
 Bonus!
-As romantic as the Thai train sounded, and upon further research, I ended up upgrading my seat to a First Class sleeper with my savings."
+As romantic as the Thai train sounded, and upon further research, I ended up upgrading my seat to a first class sleeper with my savings."

-Why would I want a Round the World ticket?
+Why would I want a round the world ticket?

 "I travel twice a year for business, both times to London, England and Sydney, Australia, taking three weeks off each time (including a week's vacation).
 Although London and Sydney are two of my favourite cities, I know them too well now and want to see more.

-After falling in love with scuba diving the Great Barrier Reef on a previous trip, and the week of free time available to me when I travel, I made it a point of diving in a new destination during every business trip.
-Booking a 3-stop Round the World ticket instead of a 2-destination Stopover fare made travelling more efficient and cost-effective, opening up exciting new possibilities with every trip for work.
+"After falling in love with scuba diving the Great Barrier Reef on a previous trip, and the week of free time available to me when I travel, I made it a point of diving in a new destination during every business trip.
+Booking a three-stop round the world ticket instead of a two-destination stopover fare made travelling more efficient and cost-effective, opening up exciting new possibilities with every trip for work.

-I wish somebody told me about these when I was backpacking!"
+"I wish somebody told me about these when I was backpacking!"